Stele: Urartu

 Urartian steles were freestanding stone obelisks that served a variety of purposes, erected in the Iron Age kingdom which existed in the Armenian Highlands of modern Armenia, Turkey and Iran between the 9th and 6th centuries BC.
 Some were located within temple complexes, set within monumental rock-cut niches (such as the niche of the Rock of Van, discovered by Marr and Orbeli in 1916), or erected beside tombs.
-Others stood in isolated positions and, such as the Kelashin Stele, had a commemorative function or served as boundary markers.
+Others stood in isolated positions, such as the Kelashin Stele, and had a commemorative function or served as boundary markers.
 Although sometimes plain, most bore a cuneiform inscription that would detail the stele's function or the reasons for its erection.
 The stele from Van's "western niche" contained annals of the reign of Sarduri II, with events detailed yearly and with each year separated by the phrase "For the God Haldi I accomplished these deeds".
 Urartian steles are sometimes found reused as Christian Armenian gravestones or as spolia in Armenian churches - Maranci suggests this reuse was a deliberate desire to capitalize on the potency of the past.
 Some scholars have suggested Urartian steles may have influenced the development of the Armenian khachkar.